DEFRA/ai-tech-radar-backend/README.md

 docker compose up --build -d
 ```

-### SonarCloud

-Instructions for setting up SonarCloud can be found in [sonar-project.properties](./sonar-project.properties)

 ## Licence

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: